Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-options.md

 ## packetery-module-options: purpose

-packetery-module-options keeps the settings of the Packeta plugin and gives them to every other module.
+packetery-module-options keeps the settings of the Packeta plugin and gives them to the modules that need them.
 The module renders the settings page with its tabs, validates the values and writes them to five WordPress options [VERIFY: src/Packetery/Module/Options/Page.php#create_form].
 The module then reads those options once and answers each question with a typed method [VERIFY: src/Packetery/Module/Options/OptionsProvider.php#getAllOptions].